Conflict of Interest Disclosure Guidelines

 ACHA is obligated to the organizations that grant us CE accreditation/approval to ensure that all educational activities are developed and presented with independence, objectivity, and scientific rigor.
 It is our responsibility to ensure that they are free from promotion of specific goods or services, and that they are free from actual or potential bias.

-Commercial interest, as defined by ANCC, is any entity producing, marketing, reselling or distributing healthcare goods or services consumed by or used on patients, or an entity that is owned or controlled by an entity that produces, markets, resells or distributes healthcare goods or services consumed by or used on patients.
-Additional entities that are considered by ACHA to be commercial interests include for-profit entities that develop, produce, market, or distribute products and services that promote wellness, and that provide administrative products and/or services used in student health.
+The ACCME defines an ineligible company as any entity whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
+Additional entities that are considered by ACHA to be ineligible companies include for-profit entities that develop, produce, market, or distribute products and services that promote wellness, and that provide administrative products and/or services used in student health.

-Relevant relationships, as defined by ANCC, are relationships with a commercial interest if the products or services of the commercial interest are related to the content of the educational activity.
+Relevant Relationships, as defined by ANCC, are relationships with an ineligible company, if the products or services of the ineligible company are related to the content of the educational activity.